DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 subject to: Intent(p') ≡ Intent(p)

-In words: find the highest-quality expanded prompt that preserves the original intent while incorporating knowledge from the corpus.
+The intent preservation constraint is crucial.
+An expanded prompt that drifts into unrelated topics—even if well-structured—fails the task.
+The user asked about deal health, not a general overview of sales methodology.

+In practice, we approximate this optimization through retrieval (find relevant knowledge) and generation (synthesize into a coherent prompt).
+The quality of the approximation depends on both components, which we evaluate separately.

 ### 4.2 Quality Metrics

-We measure prompt quality along four dimensions:
+Evaluating generated prompts is harder than it sounds.
+Human judgment is expensive and inconsistent.
+Standard NLP metrics (BLEU, ROUGE) compare against references that don't exist.
+We designed four interpretable metrics that capture what practitioners actually care about:

 **Structural Coherence (S)**: Does the prompt have clear organization?
-We detect headers, bullet points, numbered lists, and sections:
+We detect headers (##), bullet points (•, -), numbered lists (1., 2.), and explicit sections:

 ```
 S(p) = (1/N) × Σ min(count(pattern_i, p) / threshold_i, 1)
 ```

+A well-structured prompt guides the LLM.
+"First do X, then Y, finally Z" beats a wall of text.

-**Semantic Specificity (P)**: Does the prompt give specific instructions?
-We check for action verbs ("generate", "analyze"), constraints ("must", "required"), and format specifications:
+**Semantic Specificity (P)**: Vague prompts get vague answers.
+We check for action verbs ("generate", "analyze", "compare"), constraints ("must", "required", "exactly"), and format specifications ("as a table", "in JSON"):

 ```
 P(p) = (|ActionVerbs ∩ p| + |Constraints ∩ p| + |Formats ∩ p|) / MaxScore
 ```

-**Contextual Completeness (C)**: Does the prompt cover expected sections?
-We check for goal, context, sections, instructions, and output format:
+**Contextual Completeness (C)**: Good prompts set expectations.
+We check for five elements: goal statement, context, required sections, specific instructions, and output format:

 ```
 C(p) = |ExpectedSections ∩ p| / |ExpectedSections|